Untitled

 Private consultation available most weeks 1/2 hour before class begins.

-Please communicate any personal issues that may be affecting your ability to complete assignments and projects.
+Please communicate any personal issues that may be affecting your ability to attend class or complete assignments and projects.

 Evaluation Criteria:Your grade is based on the following Items: